weedlesniper/advp-project-2/design/meeting_evidence/design-evidencing-guide-11-11.md

 #### Lecturer's checklist (to be used by the lecturer)

-- [-] Persona is well defined
+- [x] Persona is well defined
 - [x] Persona is relevant to the application
-- [-] Design artifacts are present and easy to follow
+- [x] Design artifacts are present and easy to follow
 - [x] Design decisions are based on user needs and goals
 - [x] Appropriate considerations of interaction patterns appropriate for the user
-- [n/a] Efforts towards realizing at least one significant issue involving user interaction
+- [x] Efforts towards realizing at least one significant issue involving user interaction
 - [x] Whole team engagement in the design process